Temiogundeji/aggregation-pipeline-tutorial-project/README.md

   - Perform a lookup to join the Article collection with the Comment collection using the article's ID.
   - Add the most recent comments to each article.

-This article will build out some of the features above (80%) to ensure we almost implement all the concept you have learned theoretically in the article.
+This article will build out some of the features above (60%) to ensure we almost implement all the concept you have learned theoretically in the article.
+The rest will be left for you as an exercise to help to master mongodb aggregation pipeline.

 I hope you find this article helpful in your journey to learning mongodb aggregation framework.
 Thanks.